Halifax Regional Police are sharing crime prevention tips that can help citizens fill their holidays with safety and joy.

 - Would be thieves will look for shoppers storing valuables in their vehicles.
 If you’re going to drop off your purchases and return to the stores, lock your packages in the trunk and move your vehicle to another location in the parking lot.

 - Thieves sometimes watch shoppers exiting a store.
-Shop strategically; wait until the end of your shopping trip to make high-end purchases or make a special trip to take high-end items home and then return to continue shopping.
+Shop strategically; wait until the end of your shopping trip to make expensive purchases or make a special trip to take expensive items home and then return to continue shopping.

 - Protect your PIN when using bank and debit machines.
 Cover the keypad to prevent someone from observing your key strokes or from recording your PIN.
 It’s a good idea to change your PIN frequently.